ChrstphrHll/npc_gen/students/Corliss Akkar.md

 ---
 # Corliss Akkar
 ### Description
-- Half-Orc Rouge from Magmus Centerhold
+- Half-Orc Rouge from Qualnis
 - 1st year Exploration student in Burk
 - short straight brunette hair that's well kept, Hazel eyes, and Deep Green skin
 - Is Sneaky and Hidebound, and has Self-Fulfillment as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes